PetterJohanssonTilia/MyCreators/README.md

 ### Manual Testing

-- Testing done through playing the game
+- Testing done through going through the website both as a user, admin and no user
-- Checked the links to Twitter and Facebook in the footer.

 ### Mobile Testing